chenghongz/lim_learning_state/README.md

 ## File Description

-`training_landscapes` demonstrates local minima by sampling from p-overlap states as well as different optimization directions.
+`training_landscapes` demonstrates the training landscape profiles in Fig.3 by sampling from p-overlap states as well as different optimization directions.

-`pr_local_minima` provides the code for directly verifying Theorem 2 in terms of the number of qubits, the number of trainable parameters, and overlap information.
+`pr_local_minima` provides the code for directly verifying the exponentially likely local minima proposed by Theorem 2 in Fig. 4 in terms of the number of qubits, the number of trainable parameters, and overlap information.

-`state_learning` provides the code for the varational training of quantum neural networks on the arbitrary states beginning with initial p-overlap states.
+`state_learning` provides the code for the varational training of quantum neural networks on the state learning task shown in Fig. 1(c) beginning with initial 0.8-overlap states.

 `utils.py` includes helper functions.